catybento/Top5BrandsSimilarities/README.md

 #### Final Project of the AI Course - Samsung Innovation Campus

 When a new brand is registered, its image has to be different from all the others already registered.
-Thus, the objective of this project is to show the **5 most similar brand images** from a database, comparing with the new brand we want to register.
+Thus, the objective of this project is to show the **5 most similar brand images** from a database, comparing with the new brand to be registered.

 To do that, we used *Siamese Neural Networks*:
 ![](Images/rede.png)